Rate-Splitting Multiple Access: Fundamentals, Survey, and Future Research Trends: Emerging Applications, Challenges, and Future Research Trends of RSMA

 \subsubsection{MIMO IC}

 The entire capacity region and the corresponding capacity-achieving strategy for the MIMO IC remain unknown for both perfect and imperfect CSIT.
 The HK scheme proposed for the SISO IC has been proved to achieve the capacity region of the two-cell MIMO IC within a constant gap \cite{MIMOIC2013capacityRegion}.
 The authors of \cite{chenxi2017brunotopology} further show that RSMA achieves the best known DoF region for the $K$-cell MISO IC with imperfect CSIT and the result has also been extended to the (two-cell) MIMO IC with an arbitrary number of antennas at each node in \cite{chenxi2017bruno}.
 In \cite{Jia2020SEEEtradeoff}, coordinated beamforming for RSMA for the multi-cell MISO IC with perfect CSIT is studied and is shown to achieve a better SE--EE tradeoff than SDMA and NOMA.
-A comprehensive performance analysis for the $K$-cell RSMA-aided MIMO IC is provided in \cite{su2021MIMOICRS}, where the benefits of integrating RSMA with interference alignment (IA) are investigated in terms of the average sum rate, outage probability, and symbol error rate.
+A comprehensive performance analysis for the $K$-cell RSMA-aided MIMO IC is provided in \cite{su2021MIMOICRS}, where the benefits of integrating RSMA with interference alignment are investigated in terms of the average sum rate, outage probability, and symbol error rate.

-\textit{Challenges and future work:} Motivated by the DoF, SE, and EE performance enhancement introduced by RSMA in the MIMO IC, it is of high interest to further explore its potential for achieving the entire DoF and capacity region of the MIMO IC for both perfect and imperfect CSIT.
+Motivated by the DoF, SE, and EE performance enhancement realized by RSMA in the MIMO IC, it is of interest to further explore its potential for achieving the entire DoF and capacity region of the MIMO IC for both perfect and imperfect CSIT.
 In terms of practical designs, the PHY layer design and LLS of the RSMA-aided MIMO IC have not been studied, yet.
-Existing works on the MIMO IC mainly resort to IA to confine undesired interference at each receiver into a lower-dimensional subspace.
-Such method however is very sensitive to CSIT inaccuracies.
-The integration of RSMA and IA has great potential to marry the advantages of both techniques so as to further enhance the SE of transmission.
+Existing works on the MIMO IC mainly resort to interference alignment to confine undesired interference at each receiver into a lower-dimensional subspace.
+This method however is very sensitive to CSIT uncertainties.
+The integration of RSMA and interference alignment has great potential to marry the advantages of both techniques so as to further enhance the SE of transmission.
 The resulting open problems such as transceiver design and cross-layer resource allocation for different objectives are worth studying.